llazzaro/chem-fingerprints/docs/using-api.rst

 I did a few id lookups given the target dataset to show you that the index corresponds to the identifiers from the previous code.

-These examples iterated over each `SearchResult` to fetch the ids and scores, or indices and scores.
-Another possibility is to ask the `SearchResults` to iterate directly over the list of fields you want.
+These examples iterated over each individual `SearchResult` to fetch the ids and scores, or indices and scores.
+Another possibility is to ask the `SearchResults` collection to iterate directly over the list of fields you want.

     >>> for row in results.iter_indices_and_scores():
     ...   print len(row), row[:3]